-In order to adopt any of the below horses, you must complete the online Adoption Application beside the horse you are interested in.
-Adoption fees range from $200-$600.
-This fee and all donations are tax deductible.
+In order to adopt any of the below horses, you must complete the online Adoption Application.
+Adoption fees range from $300-$800.
+This fee and all donations are tax-deductible.
 We require a signed statement ensuring that the horse can never be transferred, leased, given or sold to anyone other than back to Hope for Horses.
 We will make visits and require access to veterinary and farrier records to help assure that horse is receiving the best care.

 Scroll below to find a wonderful companion and the horse you have always wanted!

 Would like to be adopted together